Quick Facts

 • Part-time and full-time options

-• You’ll have the reward of helping students find first-year success in a subject that can often be the stumbling block that keeps them from earning their degrees.
+You will learn to effectively teach non-calculus based general education mathematics courses at the community college level.
+You will take courses in mathematics content, mathematics pedagogy, and the needs of adult learners preparing you to help students find first-year success in a subject that can often be the stumbling block preventing them from earning their degrees.

-Contact Our Academic Advisor
+Contact Your Academic Advisor

-Jerry Woodward, Assistant Professor of Mathematical Sciences
+Jerry Woodward, Associate Professor of Mathematical Sciences

 Department of Mathematical Sciences